Helge07/EosMonitor/readme.md

 - [License](#license)

 ## Introduction
 The Windows application `EosMonitor` is aimed to control Canon DSLM and DSLR cameras which are connected to a host computer via a USB cable. `EosMonitor` sets the parameters for taking pictures, can display a LiveView image and can download pictures to the host.
-A special feature of 'EosMonitor' is the ability to take focus stacking and defocus stacking image series:
+A special feature of `EosMonitor` is the ability to take focus stacking and defocus stacking image series:
 - Focus stacks are used to increase the depth of field
 - Defocus stacks are used to increase the background blur